 Be Aware Of High Temperatures

-Your settings have a lot to do with the abuse and use your heating system takes.
+Your heater settings have a lot to do with the use (and abuse!) your heating system takes.
 By paying attention to your settings and setting it at the lowest temperature you can handle, you will save yourself time and money on your heating unit.
-Be sure to have proper maintenance run on the unit each year so you can avoid any mid winter emergencies.
-You will be glad you did when you are cozy at home in those blistering winter months!
+Be sure to schedule annual maintenance so you can avoid any mid-winter emergencies.
+Call us anytime to schedule!